sage-code/maj/script.md

 * In Maj script, words are separated by a dot instead of space;
 * It is good to add one space after the dot, before the next letter;

-**test:**
+**phonetic:**

-Next script handwriting for Maj has IPA pronounciation for each letter:
+Next picture has IPA pronounciation for each Maj letter:

 <img src="alphabet.jpg" alt="Maj Alphabet" width="600"></img>